stefanos1316/my_curriculum_vitae/markdown/index.md

      * English (Fluent speaker)
      * Russian/ France (Basic knowledge)
 * Living Abroad:
-    * Borned in Gyula, Hungary but grown up in Nicosia, Cyprus.
+    * Born in Gyula, Hungary but grown up in Nicosia, Cyprus.
     * Ate baguettes and drunk wine in Lorraine, France (Fall Semester of 2013)
     * Took many sauna sessions in Lappeenranta, Finland (Spring Semester of 2014)
-    * Fished beers from ice-cold lakes in Lulea, Sweden (Fall Semseter of 2014)
+    * Fished beers from ice-cold lakes in Lulea, Sweden (Fall Semeseter of 2014)
     * Drunk vodka and ate borsh in Saint-Petersburg, Russia (Spring Semester of 2015)
     * Teaching in Athens and visiting islands in Greece (Fall Semester of 2016 till now)
-    * Visited Delft, Nethelands for my PhD secondment (Half month of Sept.
+    * Visited Delft, the Netherlands for my PhD secondment (Half month of Sept.
 2017)

 ----
 > <sgeorgiou@aueb.gr, sgeorgiou@singularlogic.eu>\